karllark/dust_extinction/docs/dust_extinction/dev_model.rst

 BaseExtModel
 ============

-The :class:`~dust_extinction.BaseExtModel` provides the base model for all the rest of the `dust_extinction` models.
+The :class:`~dust_extinction.baseclasses.BaseExtModel` provides the base model for all the rest of the `dust_extinction` models.
 This model provides the `extinguish` member function (see :ref:`extinguish_example`).